20 Non-Perishable Foods with a Long Shelf Life

 Sugar

 Does sugar go bad?
-Similar to salt, sugar can last forever if you keep it away from moisture and heat.
+Just like salt, sugar can last forever if you keep it away from moisture and heat.
 According to the Utah State University Extension, granulated sugars last indefinitely due to their resistance to microbial growth.
-Sugars generally have a best-by date of about two years, but that’s just because they might get clumpy.
-Although their textures might change, sugar never completely expires and is safe to use well after its expiration date.
+A package of sugar generally has a best-by date of about two years, but that’s just because it might get clumpy after a while.
+But, although its texture might change, sugar never completely expires and is safe to use well after its expiration date.
 Sweet!
-Wondering how fast butter expires?
-We have the answer to that too.

 Alex Wong/Getty Images